-- Tele-Visitation will take place Monday-Friday, with first tele-visit appointment times at 8:30am and last tele-visiting appointment times at 12:30pm each day, with each tele-visit appointment lasting 30-minutes.
+- Tele-Visitation takes place every day, with first tele-visit appointment time at 8:30am and last tele-visiting appointment time at 12:30pm.

-- To allow for wider patient access to tele-visitation, patients can only be scheduled for one tele-visit per day.
+- To allow for wider patient access to tele-visitation, each patient can only be scheduled for one tele-visit per day.

-- Each tele-visit may have one visitor participating from one location.
+- Each tele-visit may have up to three visitors participating from one location during one tele-visit.

 Technology Requirements to Participate in a WebEx Meeting